hardboyvino/rock_paper_scissors/README.md

 ## Usage Instructions 🎮

 1. Load the HTML.
-2. You'll see a prompt to choose your weapon - Rock, Paper, or Scissors.
+2. You'll see 3 buttons - Rock, Paper, or Scissors.
 Make your decision wisely, warrior!
 3. The computer, in its infinite wisdom, will also make a choice.
-4. Wait for the moment of truth.
-The program will announce who has bragging rights, or if you both need to go back to strategy school.
+4. After roughly 7 rounds, a winner declared based on who won the most.
+How do you trust the result?
+You just do!
 5. Rinse and repeat.
 Hours of fun, right at your fingertips!

 Now, remember, the game has no mercy.
 It's a dog eat dog world in Rock Paper Scissors.
 Don't come crying if you lose to a hunk of silicon and wires!